ddenberg/SubgraphStrain/README.md

 ## Setup

 Download/Clone this repository into a location of your choosing.
-MATLAB version R2022a was used to develop this code, but versions newer than R2012a should work as well.
+MATLAB version R2022a (tested on Windows 10 and Ubuntu 22.04) was used to develop this code, but versions newer than R2012a should work as well.
 Additionally, the image processing toolbox addon for MATLAB was used for the function 'regionprops'.

-For visualization we recommend the tool Paraview which can be downloaded here: [https://www.paraview.org/download/](https://www.paraview.org/download/).
+For visualization, we recommend the tool Paraview which can be downloaded here: [https://www.paraview.org/download/](https://www.paraview.org/download/).

 ## Prerequisite data